nautobot/nautobot-app-ssot/docs/admin/integrations/aci_setup.md

 ## Nautobot Objects Affected by Settings

-A Site will be created in Nautobot with the name specified in the `NAUTOBOT_APIC_SITE` environment variable and resources created by the plugin will be assigned to this site.
+A Site will be created in Nautobot with the name specified in the `NAUTOBOT_APIC_SITE` environment variable and resources created by the integration will be assigned to this site.

 Tenants imported from ACI will be prepended with the unique name specified by the corresponding `TENANT_PREFIX` variable.
 This uniquely identifies tenants which might have the same name, but belong to two different APIC clusters.